abnaceur/musicroom/README.md

 ## Description of the project :

-A Sptify like music mobile application
+A Spotify like music mobile application

 ## Team
 - Abdeljalil NACEUR **contact@naceur-abdeljalil.com**